Jesse-21/universe/README.md

    [Heroku](https://www.heroku.com/), etc).
 3. Once you have a hosted url, you can set this path in the BEBverse [resolver smart contracts](https://github.com/castprotocol/contracts).
-For example, `foo.beb` would resolve to your host at `example-load-balancer-1234567890.us-west-2.elb.amazonaws.com`.
+For example, `foo.cast` would resolve to your host at `example-load-balancer-1234567890.us-west-2.elb.amazonaws.com`.
 See our [self-hosting guide](https://docs.cast.quest/selfhosting#configuring-the-resolver-contract) for more details!